-Gloriously sweet and drippingly juicy, there are so many ways to enjoy fresh summer peaches — in cobblers and crisps, in smoothies and popsicles, in breakfasts and drinks and desserts.
-But today’s Summer Peach Cake recipe just may have secured a spot as one of my new peachy favorites!
+Gloriously sweet and drippingly juicy, there are so many ways to enjoy fresh summer peaches -- in cobblers and crisps, in smoothies and breakfasts and drinks and desserts.
+But today's Summer Peach Cake recipe just may have secured a spot as one of my new peachy favorites!

-Fresh peach slices are arranged and pressed into the top of the thick batter and then sprinkled with crunchy sparkling sugar.
-The cake is baked low and slow for an hour or so, until the top is golden brown and the peaches have practically melted into the tender cake.
+- Bake the cake low and slow for an hour or so, until the top is golden brown and the peaches have practically melted into the tender cake.

 The only downside of this Summer Peach Cake is that you'll be forced to share it.
 You see, as soon as your family walks in, they'll smell it.
 As soon as they catch a glimpse of it, they'll want to taste it.
 And as soon as they taste it...there's no turning back.

 Your 4-year-old (self-proclaimed "peach hater") will scarf it down.

 Your 7-year-old will take his first bite and do a happy dance.

 Then your 9-year-old will ask if he can have a slice for breakfast tomorrow morning.